It’s time to wake up.

 The difficulties of COPD can dramatically alter the lives of those affected by it, most notably in how they sleep.
 The energy we store during sleep is critical to our physical and mental health, and the prolonged disruption of sleep brought on by COPD can have detrimental effects to the body and mind over time.

-Although COPD currently has no cure, new discoveries are being made every day in the field of stem cell research.
-As the scientific community continues to put their best minds to the task of solving the problems and complications of the human body, the Lung Institute will continue to bring these advancements to the public with the hope of bettering quality of life.
+Although COPD currently has no cure, new discoveries are being made every day in the field of cellular research.
+As the scientific community continues to put their best minds to the task of solving the problems and complications of the human body, the Lung Health Institute will continue to bring these advancements to the public with the hope of bettering quality of life.

 Experiencing difficulty sleeping?
 We want to hear from you.
 Share your thoughts and comments on Can COPD Affect Your Sleep? below.